vladislavgoltjajev/java-personal-code/README.md

         <td>boolean</td>
         <td>
             Checks if the updated Latvian personal code conforms to the correct format.<br/>
-            Does not check the personal code's integrity.
+            Does not check the integrity of the personal code.
         </td>
     </tr>
     <tr>